Matty Lawrence on the State of Football: 2017

 What's gone wrong with the FA Cup?

 The FA Cup, I fear, has gone the way of the Monty Python parrot.
 There are numerous examples of teams treating this majestic competition with disdain, but let’s just focus on 2017.
 As I sit here at the keyboard, the fourth round replay between Leicester City and Derby County is flickering away in the background.
-Leicester have made 10 changes from their weekend league fixture and Derby County have made eight.
+Leicester have made 10 changes from their weekend league fixture, and Derby County have made eight.

-I consider this an absolute liberty, and if either of these two highly experienced managers (Steve McClaren and Claudio Ranieri) have the audacity to insinuate anything other than that they are treating this match with contempt, then they are trying to imply we are all fools….and, yes, most of us do remember your Dutch accent Schteve, so don’t try it on with us.
+I consider this an absolute liberty, and if either of these two highly experienced managers (Steve McClaren and Claudio Ranieri) dare to insinuate anything other than that they are treating this match with contempt, then they are trying to imply we are all fools.
+Yes, most of us do remember your Dutch accent Schteve, so don’t try it on with us.

 I do have a touch of sympathy with the two managers who both have other, more pressing concerns.
-Ranieri needs to keep EPL football at Leicester City for the 2017/18 season (not forgetting Champions League games looming on the horizon) and McClaren is desperate to get Derby County promoted into the EPL (they currently sit three points off the play-offs).
+Ranieri needs to keep EPL football at Leicester City for the 2017/18 season (not forgetting Champions League games looming on the horizon), and McClaren is desperate to get Derby County promoted into the EPL (they currently sit three points off the play-offs).
 The money at stake in the EPL far outweighs any glory that raising the FA Cup trophy at Wembley in May will bring; shame that this may be.

 My old team, Millwall, knocked out EPL opposition in both the third and fourth rounds.
 They first beat Bournemouth and then Watford with an aggregate score of 4-0 and showed that League One teams are more than a match for lower Premier League reserve sides: something that has been proven time and time again.